tannewt/wa-law.org/site/org/economic_opportunity_institute/README.md

 ### [HB 2098](/bill/2025-26/hb/2098/) - Adjusting higher education funding. 👍1
 * 👍💵 Rian Watt

+### [HB 2100](/bill/2025-26/hb/2100/) - Enacting an excise tax on large operating companies on the amount of payroll expenses above the minimum wage threshold of the additional medicare tax to fund services to benefit Washingtonians and establishing the Well Washington fund account. 👍1
+* 👍💵 Annie Kucklick

 ### [HB 2105](/bill/2025-26/hb/2105/) - Immigrant workers 👍2

 ### [HB 2242](/bill/2025-26/hb/2242/) - Preserving access to preventive services by clarifying state authority and definitions. 👍1